ben-turner/node_redis/README.md

 share all of the same command methods as `client` objects do.
 Commands are queued up inside the `Multi` object until `Multi.exec()` is invoked.

-If your code contains an syntax error an EXECABORT error is going to be thrown and all commands are going to be aborted.
-That error contains a `.errors` property that contains the concrete errors.
+If your code contains a syntax error an `EXECABORT` error will be thrown and all commands will be aborted.
+The `EXECABORT` error contains a `.errors` property that contains the concrete errors.
-If all commands were queued successfully and an error is thrown by redis while processing the commands that error is going to be returned in the result array!
+If all commands were queued successfully and an error is thrown by redis while processing the commands, that error will be returned in the result array!
-No other command is going to be aborted though than the onces failing.
+No other command will be aborted except the ones which fail.

 You can either chain together `MULTI` commands as in the above example, or you can queue individual commands while still sending regular client command as in